 On that night last October when we left Camp Shanks, N. Y., to board a boat in New York Harbor there was much time for thought on the train, the ferry, and at the wharf.
 Some of the fellows forced conversation and tried to make jokes but most of the time they were silent.
 I remember some of the thoughts that were running through my mind.
-I was inwardly glad that I had gotten all of my men passes to New York City every night of the two weeks we were at Shanks instead of every second or third nights as most units did, and was satisfied that I had done the right thing in letting one of the agents spend most of his time with his wife who lived in the big city.
-I listened to those around me, saw the look on their faces and realized how deeply and uniformly they loved America and felt that most of them were sacrificing a great deal to be in the army and to make this trip--far more than I was.
+I was inwardly glad that I had getten all of my men passes to New York City every night of the two weeks we were at Shanks instead of every second or third nights as most units did, and was satisfied that I had done the right thing in letting one of the agents spend most of his time with his wife who lived in the big city.
+I listened to those around me, saw the look on their faces and realized how deeply and uniformly they loved America and felt that most of them were sacrificing a great deal to be in the army and to make this trip-far more than I was.

 I remember turning over in my mind the reasons for war and the cause of our going into the army and far away.
-Concluded that the men who run our nation's foreign affairs and diplomacy have indeed a responsibility of great magnitude that their success or failure affects the lives of each and every one of the people.
-The soldiers around me seemed to represent a cross section of America.
-None appeared to be very enthusiastic about the job ahead but one had the feeling that each would do his part.
+Concluded that the men who run our nation's foreign affairs and diplomacy have indeed a responsibility of greet magnitude that their success or feilure affects the lives of each and every one of the people.
+The soldiers around me seemedoto represent a cross section of America.
+Home appeared to be very enthusiastic about the job shead but one had the feeling that each would do his part.

 A very pretty red headed Red Cross girl gave us each a doughnut and a cup of coffee as we stepped on the gangplank.
-I said to myself "Well at last I've started on a great adventure--I've always wanted to make a tour of Europe.
+I said to myself "Well at last I've started on a great adventure-I've always wanted to make a tour of Europe.
 It may be painful and difficult but at least it will be interesting.
-Perhaps I'll even have some experiences to tell about--that is if I live to recount them."
+Perhaps I'll even have some experiences to tell about-that is if I live to recount them."

-It was a disappointment not to get a chance to wave good-bye to the Statue of Liberty with tears in my eyes as everyone does in the movies, but I'll be doubly sure to greet the grand old lady when I return.
+It was a disappointment not to get a chance to wave good-bye to the Statue of Liverty with tears in my eyes as everyone does in the movies, but I'll be doubly sure to greet the grand old lady when I return.
 'Twas during the wee small hours of the morning when we pulled out.
 In the dim light of a misty, cloudy, miserable morning we faintly viewed a segment of the Jersey shore sinking into the horizon.
-I thought "America was mighty good to me for the past quarter of a century.
+I thought "America was mighty good to me for the pest quarter of a century.
 It seems like such a short time.
 Gosh, I can't really be 25 years old!"

 The next couple of weeks dragged by.
 The food was good and as usual I had a terrific appetite.
-Didn't get a bit seasick but confess I took a fiendish interest in watching those who did who had bragged that they were immune to such a
+Didn't get a bit seasick but confess I took a fiendish interest in watching those who did who had bragged that they were immune to such a childish ailment.
+There was one good storm when another ship in our convoy came within ten feet of ramming us.
+Next to a womends sewing circle, a troop transport is the best manufacturing plant and distributing agency for rumors.
+The only place I didn't hear we were going was any port in the United States.